-There's a large lesson for us to learn, and ever bear in mind, dear friends, that with all that God gave to Israel, and all that God is willing to lavish upon us, it is not for ourselves, it is not to end in ourselves.
-And it is not to be allowed to make us just something in ourselves, that 'We are the people'.
-It's a trust - a trust for all men.

-The apostle Paul recognised that; and what a tremendous thing his recognition of that meant in his own case, when you think of him as a typical Israelite.
-His vision and ministry was: 'all men' - "that we may present every man" - not, every Jew, but "every man perfect in Christ".
-He is the man who brings in the immensity of things, isn't he?
-The immensity of Christ; the immensity of the Church.
+There is a large lesson for us to learn, and ever bear in mind, that, with all that God gave to Israel, and all that God is willing to lavish upon us, it is not for ourselves, it is not to end in ourselves.
+Nor is it to be allowed to make us just something in ourselves, that 'We are the people'.
+It is a trust - a trust for all men.
+The apostle Paul recognised that; and what a tremendous thing his recognition of it meant in his own case, when you think of him as a typical Israelite.
+His vision and ministry embraced 'all men' - "that we may present every man" - not, every Jew! - but "every man perfect in Christ" (Col. 1:28).
+He is the man who brings in the immensity of things, is he not? - the immensity of Christ; the immensity of the Church.
 If there is one thing about the Church that is so evident in the New Testament, it is its greatness.
-How great it is, taking its character and its dimensions from the Lord Jesus.
-Any who have seen the greatness of Christ can never tolerate a 'little' church, a 'little' fellowship, a little exclusive thing that is an end in itself.
+How great it is!
+It takes its character and its dimensions from the Lord Jesus.
+Any who have seen the greatness of Christ can never tolerate a 'little' church, a 'little' fellowship, - a little exclusive thing that is an end in itself.
 It must have a universal vision and a universal heart.
-Get that!
-Any tendency to become something less will be met by the Cross, and there will come in hopelessness, despair, arrest, a sense of no way through, and a great deal of inward suffering and trouble and perplexity.
+To get that, any tendency to become something less will be met by the Cross, and there will come in hopelessness, despair, arrest, a sense of no way through, and a great deal of inward suffering and trouble and perplexity.

-The Cross is the way of salvation: it is the way of salvation from something being smaller than God intended; but it's a painful way; it's a painful way, the way of travail.
+The Cross is the way of salvation: it is the way of salvation from something being smaller than God intended; but it is a painful way; it is the way of travail.
 The Cross releases from all smallness.
-The Lord Jesus made that clear in His own words: "I came to scatter fire on the earth... how am I straitened till the baptism with which I must be baptised is accomplished; how am I straitened!"
-But the baptism of the Cross, the passion being accomplished, He is released from all His straitness.
-This is no national movement now; this is no limited thing either to Palestine, or to any other spot.
-He is released into the universal by the Cross from the smallness of Judaism, Israelitishism, Palestinianism!
-He is released by the Cross.
-But it's a painful way, that release, it's a breaking and a rending.

-So the Lord would ever have us remember that He does react, and react very painfully, if anything that He intended to represent His greatness and His fulness becomes less than that.
+The Lord Jesus made that clear in His own words: "I came to cast fire upon the earth...
+I have a baptism to be baptized with and how am I straitened till it be accomplished!"
+(Luke 12:49,50).
+'How am I straitened!'
+But the baptism of the Cross, of the passion, being accomplished, He is released from all His straitness.
+This is no national movement now; this is not limited to Palestine, or to any other spot.
+He is released by the Cross from the smallness of Judaism, Israelitishism, Palestinianism!
+He is released into the universal.
+But it is a painful way, that release; it is a breaking and a rending.
+So the Lord would have us ever remember that He does react, and react very painfully for us, if anything that He intended to represent His greatness and His fulness becomes less than that.